CESNET/metacentrum-user-docs/docs/tutorials/debian-12.md

 - typing "python"  on `zenith` will get you 3.x.x version of Python
 - if you need some 2.x.x version of Python, you have to add it through a module (`module avail python/`)

+## Missing libraries

+Try `module add debian11/compat` if you run into "library XY: no such file or directory" type of problem.

+If this does not help, contact us at <meta@cesnet.cz>